atilaneves/unit-threaded/README.md

 classes need only override the appropriate functions(s).

 Don't like the algorithm for registering tests?
 Not a problem.
-The attributes @UnitTest and @DontTest can be used to opt-in or opt-out.
+The attributes `@UnitTest` and `@DontTest` can be used to opt-in or opt-out.
 These are used in the examples.

+Tests can also be hidden with the `@HiddenTest` attribute.
+This means that particular test doesn't get run by default but can still be run by passing its name as a command-line argument.

 Since D packages are just directories and there is no way to read the filesystem at compile-time, there is no way to automatically add all